imansmallapple/Oniro-docs/application_development/quick_start/before_start.md

 For details about the differences between the FA model and stage model, see [Interpretation of the Application Model](../application-models/application-models.md).

 To help you better understand the preceding basic concepts and application development process, **Getting Started** walks you through an example of building the first ArkTS application with two pages in the stage model.

-## Tool Preparation

-1. Download the latest version of [DevEco Studio](../../release-notes/OpenHarmony-v4.1-beta1.md#version-mapping).

-2. Install DevEco Studio and configure the development environment.
-For details, see [Setting Up the Development Environment](https://developer.harmonyos.com/en/docs/documentation/doc-guides-V3/environment_config-0000001052902427-V3).

-When you are done, you can set out to [build your first ArkTS application in the stage model](start-with-ets-stage.md).